-This type of generator is the most common since gas is easily obtainable from the nearest gas station.
+This type of generator is the most commonly found in residential, portable generators.
+This is since gasoline is easily obtainable from the nearest gas station.
 Also, it’s less noisy than the others options on our list.
 However, it is less efficient than the other fuels.
 You’ll also want to keep in mind that while the price of gas is high now, it will get even higher during a crisis.

 Another thing to consider is that in an emergency situation there may not be any electricity.
 This can be an issue because electricity is required to get gas.
 Most will prepare in advance and have gas on hand when needed.
 But keep in mind that it has a shelf life of only 12 months.
 Keeping gas around can be very dangerous as gasoline is highly flammable.
 If it should spill out, the tiniest spark could set it off to go up in flames.